cvrabel/fantasyLineup/README.md

 Currently in my leagues with 12 teams, both scripts take around 3-5 minutes each to complete all teams.
 On AWS Lambda I've allocated 2048 mb of memory for the functions.

 ### One missing file in the repo!
-From the blog post you can see that I am missing one file in my repo: docker-compose.yml
+From the blog post (see below) you can see that I am missing one file in my repo: docker-compose.yml
 This is needed to test the lambda locally, and wasn't included due to my login credentials being there.
 Here is how mine looks:
 ```
 version: '3'